kubermatic/kubermatic/README.md

 ```

 ## CI/CD
-[Jenkins](https://jenkins.loodse.com) which uses the `Jenkinsfile`.
+Currently: [Wercker](https://app.wercker.com/Kubermatic/api) - Which uses the `wercker.yaml` & does a build on every push.
-A build gets triggered for every push.
+Future: [Jenkins](https://jenkins.loodse.com) which uses the `Jenkinsfile` & also does a build on every push.